drmartinezrabert/EcoSysEM/README.md

 {'A': 0.005, 'B': 0.001, 'C': 0.001, 'D': 0.002}
 ```

+#

+From `Environment` class, new inhereted classes (also known as _subclasses_) can be created inhereting the attributes.
+New attributes and function can be defined in these sublcasses, which will belong only to the subclass in question.

+<a name="general-environment">**Ideal atmosphere (International Standard Atmosphere, ISA)**</a>
+_Lorem ipsum_

 [🔼 Back to **Fundamentals and usage**](#fundamentals-and-usage) &nbsp;&nbsp;&nbsp;|| &nbsp;&nbsp;&nbsp;[🔼 Back to **Contents**](#readme-contents)